NeuwDk/magnetite/README.md

 It takes an array of values and saves them on the server.

 #### read
-Thus method is used to read from the "space".
+This method is used to read from the "space".
 It takes an array of values and wildcards and finds a match on the server.
 It doesn't return before a match is found.